 Complete New Honors Course Proposal Form (PDF), per Honors Advisory Committee (HAC)'s recommendation.

 Schedule New Honors Course Presentation at next HAC Meeting.

 Become certified to teach Honors Courses, per HAC's approval.

 Offer Honors options

-If you have a class or project and that would be a great Honors option for our students, let us know firstname.lastname@example.org.
+If you have a project that would be a great Honors Option for our students, let us know firstname.lastname@example.org.